Glucosinolates ISO seeds

 Our other training courses

-As a no-input, low-fertilization crop, hemp responds particularly well to the mastery of basic production techniques.
+A no-input crop requiring limited fertilization, hemp responds particularly well to the mastery of basic production techniques.
 The expansion of outlets (construction, automotive, textiles, human food) makes hemp a crop with interesting development potential.
-In terms of surface area, France is currently the world's2nd largest producer.
+In terms of surface area, France is currently the world's 2nd largest producer.

 Program: